NilPuig/Waracle-Test/README.md

 # Waracle-Test

-List of the bugs I fixed:
+Tasks:
-- Fixed initial app crash
+- [x] Fixed initial app crash
-- Disable App Transport Security to receive all images with no errors
+- [x] Disable App Transport Security to receive all images with no errors
-- Set all images to same size and placeholder when images aren't loaded
+- [x] Set all images to same size and placeholder when images aren't loaded
-- Fix cake name label and cake details label
+- [x] Fix cake name label and cake details label
-- Added global file, download image with NSURLSessionTask to create list faster, achieve smooth scrolling in the cake list
+- [x] Added global file, download image with NSURLSessionTask to create list faster, achieve smooth scrolling in the cake list
-- Improved app architecture
+- [x] Improved app architecture